 Annex K - Root Zone Emergency Process

-In addition to general staff availability during standard business hours, the IANA Functions Operator will continue to provide TLD managers with a 24×7 emergency contact number that allows TLD managers to quickly reach IANA Functions Operator to declare an emergency and seek to expedite a Root Zone change request.
+In addition to general staff availability during standard business hours, the IANA Functions Operator will continue to provide TLD managers with a 24×7 emergency contact number that allows TLD managers to quickly reach the IANA Functions Operator to declare an emergency and seek to expedite a Root Zone change request.
 The IANA Functions Operator will execute such changes in accordance with the obligations of the standard Root Zone management workflow as expeditiously as possible.
 This prioritization will include performing emergency reviews of the request as the first priority, out of ordinary business hours if necessary, and informing its contacts at the Root Zone Maintainer of any pending changes that will require priority authorization and implementation.

 Please note that both figures below are consistent with existing processes but terminology has been updated to ensure consistency and general applicability.